digipres/digipres.github.io/index.md

    description: This carefully curated list of digital preservation tools and resources is the main thing that the community maintains.
 Please take a look!
    subtext: "Be Awesome"

- - title: Talk It Through
+ - title: Find Your Crowd
    image: icons/dpo-digipres-club.png
    link: /communities/
    description: "Find like-minded souls on digipres.club, mailings lists, forums and conferences."